momyc/gevent-fastcgi/README.md

 #gevent-fastcgi

-FastCGI/WSGI server implementation using gevent library.
+WSGI-over-FastCGI server implementation using `gevent <http://www.gevent.org/>`_ coroutine-based network  library.
 No need to monkeypatch and slow down your favourite FastCGI server in order to make it "green".

 Supports connection multiplexing.
-Out-of-the-box support for Django and frameworks that use PasteDeploy including Pylons and Pyramid.
+Includes adapters for Django and frameworks that use PasteDeploy like Pylons and Pyramid.

 ## Installation